groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/cad-to-pdf.md

         - icon: "far fa-file-CAD"
           title: " About CAD File Format"
           content: |
             CAD stands for Computer Aided Design.
 The term CADD (for Computer Aided Design and Drafting) is also used.
 It is used for a 3D graphics file format and may contain 2D or 3D designs.
 CAD file is a digital file format of an object generated and used by CAD software.
 A CAD file contains a technical drawing, blueprint, schematic, or 3D rendering of an object.
-There may be other CAD tools that can be used to create, open, edit and export these .cad files to more widely used CAD drawing file formats.
-Below we are going to discuss about the most popular CAD File Formats and the most recommended software that can open, modify and convert it other popular formats.

           link: "https://docs.fileformat.com/cad/"

     format:
         # format loop
-        - icon: "far fa-file-PDF"
+        - icon: "far fa-file-alt"
           title: " About PDF File Format"
           content: |
             Portable Document Format (PDF) is a type of document created by Adobe back in 1990s.
 The purpose of this file format was to introduce a standard for representation of documents and other reference material in a format that is independent of application software, hardware as well as Operating System.
 PDF files can be opened in Adobe Acrobat Reader/Writer as well in most modern browsers like Chrome, Safari, Firefox via extensions/plug-ins.
-Most of the commercially available software suites also offer conversion of their documents to PDF file format without the requirement of any additional software component.
-Thus, PDF file format has full capability to contain information like text, images, hyperlinks, form-fields, rich media, digital signatures, attachments, metadata, Geospatial features and 3D objects in it that can become as part of source document.

           link: "https://docs.fileformat.com/view/pdf/"